MD2B - Non-Hodgkin's Lymphoma

 Staging Evaluation

-- Routine labs, particularly serum LDH
+- Routine labs, particularly serum LDH.

-- Radiologic studies, CXR, abdominal CT scan and bone marrow biopsy
+- Radiologic studies, CXR, abdominal CT scan, and bone marrow biopsy.

-- Clinical Manifestations
+- Clinical Manifestation

 - Physical exam: Painless adenopathy

-- Common extranodal sites: Liver, spleen, marrow
+- Common extranodal sites: Stomach, liver, spleen, marrow

 - Natural Course